 Disclaimer: The contents of this webinar and the positions taken are those of the presenter only, may be time sensitive, and are not warranted, endorsed or otherwise recommended by AWI and are not intended to provide legal advice.

-Eli Makus, AWI-CH is an employment attorney whose practice focuses on conducting impartial workplace investigations.
+Eli Makus, AWI-CH is an employment attorney whose practice is focused on conducting impartial workplace investigations.
 Eli is the Managing Partner of Van Dermyden Makus Law Corporation.
-With over twenty-five attorneys across California, Van Dermyden Makus is devoted to promoting fair workplaces and safe campuses through industry-leading neutral fact-finding services.
+With more than twenty attorneys, Van Dermyden Makus is one of the largest law firms in the country devoted to providing neutral legal services, including conducting workplace investigations.
 Drawing upon his extensive employment law background, Eli conducts complex and sensitive investigations involving a variety of workplace complaints for public and private employers throughout California.
 Eli regularly trains on employment law topics, including training internal and external investigators on how to conduct impartial workplace investigations.
-Eli is the President for the Association of Workplace Investigators (AWI) Board of Directors and regularly serves as Faculty for AWI’s ANAB (formerly ANSI)-accredited Training Institute.
+Prior to focusing on workplace investigations, Eli served as in-house employment and medical staff counsel for a large healthcare provider.
+There, in addition to providing employment law advice and counsel, he conducted and supervised investigations and helped develop an internal investigations program.
+Before that, he worked for a large Northern California law firm representing employers in a variety of employment law matters.
+Eli is the President for the AWI Board of Directors and regularly serves as Faculty for AWI’s Training Institute.
+Eli earned his law degree from King Hall School of Law at the University of California, Davis.